dills003/Advanced_Lane_Finding-Project4/writeup.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 1: Calibrate the Camera".
-Or in lines 247-292 of the
+Or in lines 247-292 of the FinalOutputMovie.py file.
+Most of the code was taken from the lectures and quizes.

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Most of the checkerboards were able to be read as a 9 x 6 board.
+I could calibrate using 17 of the 20 images.
+The other three could not be read as 9 x 6.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result: